 Once again I was invited to participate in PMI’s publication PM Network, this time in their June 2013 issue.
 I contributed tips about how to be more productive on projects.

 The article lists ten miscellaneous tips for project managers.
-One of them was mine, the one about resolving minor issues by making a telephone call and clearing the air rather than entering a lengthy email correspondence.
+One of them was mine, about resolving minor issues by clearing the air via telephone call rather than entering a lengthy email correspondence: